 How is the GCT performed?

-As we have already mentioned, genetic compatibility analysis consists of determining a person's altered genes and analysing them together with those of their partner to study the probability that their child will inherit a serious genetic disease.
+As we have already mentioned, genetic compatibility analysis consists of determining a person's altered genes and analyzing them together with those of their partner to study the probability that their child will inherit a serious genetic disease.

 The results of this genetic compatibility study usually take about 30 days, although this depends on the techniques used in the laboratory.
-Some clinics claim to have results in 2 or 3 weeks at the most.
+Some clinics claim to have the results in 2 or 3 weeks at the most.